Skip to Main Content

 Assistant Directors

-Skilled 1st and 2nd ADs managing shoots across Beijing, Shanghai, and Hengdian.
+Skilled 1st and 2nd ADs who run shoots across Beijing, Shanghai, and Hengdian.

-Here is how this works in practice.
-The assistant director is key for handling China's complex production scene, translating creative plans into executable schedules while managing regulatory needs unique to the Chinese market.
-From setting up massive period shoots at Hengdian World Studios to managing shoots in Beijing's off-limits zones, the 1st AD must combine organizational precision with deep knowledge of local protocols.
+The assistant director is central to China's complex production scene.
+This role turns creative plans into workable schedules while handling the rules unique to the Chinese market.
+From large period shoots at Hengdian World Studios to work in Beijing's off-limits zones, the 1st AD blends sharp planning with deep knowledge of local protocols.

-Here is the short of it.
-NeedAFixer connects you with bilingual ADs who know China's production ecosystem.
-Our network has pros skilled at Hengdian World Studios, Qingdao Oriental Movie Metropolis, and on location across major Chinese cities, with practical knowledge of China Film Administration needs, local crew customs, and the logistics of working with Chinese production partners.
+NeedAFixer connects you with bilingual ADs who know China's production world.
+Our network has pros skilled at Hengdian World Studios, Qingdao Oriental Movie Metropolis, and on location across major Chinese cities.
+They bring hands-on knowledge of China Film Administration rules, local crew customs, and the logistics of working with Chinese production partners.

 ACT 01